Opencart and Shopify are two popular options that people consider for building an ecommerce website but which one is the best choice?

 Getting started with these two platforms is different due to the way that they both operate and I will explain this in more detail below.

-Getting started with Opencart is a bit more involved than with Shopify, as it is not a case of simply signing up and you are good to go.
+Getting started with Opencart is a bit more of an involved process, as it is not a case of simply signing up and you are good to go.
 Instead, you first need to buy yourself some hosting and then install the Opencart software.

 Some hosts may do this for you but in most cases, you need to do this yourself.
 You will also need to get your domain name pointed towards your web hosting and also install an SSL certificate so that your site is running on the https protocol.